 The Challenge of Finding Mental Health Treatment in Kettering

 Those in Kettering who need to find help for their mental health issues face a variety of challenges.
-8.9 percent of the city’s population is disabled, and these individuals may have problems reaching a treatment facility.
-In addition, there are only 153 mental health professionals available per 100,000 people in Montgomery County, where the city is located, which may cause a delay in treatment for some individuals.
+8.9% of the city’s population is disabled, and these individuals may have problems reaching a treatment facility.

 - Reaching public transportation hubs

 - A lack of health insurance that covers mental health treatment

 - Old or broken medical/disability supplies that impede movement